livetracking/docu/docs/index.md

 You can use this software as the back end for live tracking.
 It is very easy to integrate into existing apps.
-The back-end is coded in PHP.
+The back end is coded in PHP.
 Data is stored in a SQLite and InfuxDB database.
 The transfer is done via an HTTP API.
 You will find more details in the [API documentation](Getting-started.md).